-The table below shows the required and actual ratios under the Credit Agreement calculated as of December 31, 2017:
+The table below shows the required and actual ratios under the Credit Agreement calculated as of December 31, 2018:

-Required Rat Actual Ratio Consolidated Fixed Charge Coverage Ratio No less than 1.10:1 0.11:1
+Required Rat io Actual Ratio Consolidated Fixed Charge Coverage Ratio No less than 1.10:1 3.64:1

-The actual Consolidated Fixed Charge Coverage ratio was calculated pursuant to the Credit Agreement by dividing the sum of consolidated EBITDA minus Unfinanced Capital Expenditures minus the excess (to the extent positive) of (i) expenses for income taxes paid in cash minus (ii) cash income tax refunds received) for the 12-month period ending December 31, 2017 (\$5.3 million), by consolidated fixed charges for the 12-month period ending December 31, 2017 (\$47.5 million).
+The actual Consolidated Fixed Charge Coverage ratio was calculated pursuant to the Credit Agreement by dividing the sum of consolidated EBITDA minus Unfinanced Capital Expenditures minus the excess (to the extent positive) of (i) expenses for income taxes paid in cash minus (ii) cash income tax refunds received for the 12-month period ending December 31, 2018 (\$156.4 million), by consolidated fixed charges for the 12-month period ending December 31, 2018 (\$42.9 million).
 For purposes of the calculation, "consolidated fixed charges" is defined as the sum of consolidated interest expense and scheduled principal payments on indebtedness actually made during such period.
-The actual Consolidated Fixed Charge Coverage Ratio of 0.11:1 as of December 31, 2017 was below the minimum requirement of 1.10:1 as defined in the Fourth Amendment modifications above.
-As a result of being out of compliance with this covenant, we must maintain \$50.0 million of excess availability on the Revolving Facility.
-Availability under our Revolving Facility was \$109.7 million at December 31, 2017, net of the \$50 million of excess availability we must maintain on the Revolving Facility.
+The actual Consolidated Fixed Charge Coverage Ratio of 3.64:1 as of December

+31, 2018 was above the minimum requirement of 1.10:1 under the Credit Agreement.
+Availability under our Revolving Facility was \$95.9 million at December 31, 2018.

 Events of default under the Credit Agreement include customary events, such as a cross-acceleration provision in the event that we default on other debt.
 In addition, an event of default under the Credit Agreement would occur if a change of control occurs.
-This is defined to include the case where a third party becomes the beneficial owner of 35% or more of our voting stock or a majority of Rent-A-Center's Board of Directors are not Continuing Directors (all of the current members of our Board of Directors are Continuing Directors under the Credit Agreement).
+This is defined to include the case where a third party becomes the beneficial owner of 35% or more of our voting stock or a majority of Rent-A-Center's Board of Directors are not Continuing Directors (all of the current members of our Board of Directors are Continuing Directors under the terms of the Credit Agreement).
 An event of default would also occur if one or more judgments were entered against us of \$50.0 million or more and such judgments were not satisfied or bonded pending appeal within 30 days after entry.

 In addition to the Revolving Facility discussed above, we maintain a \$12.5 million unsecured, revolving line of credit with INTRUST Bank, N.A. to facilitate cash management.
-As of December 31, 2017, we had \$5.7 million outstanding borrowings against this line of credit and no outstanding borrowings at December 31, 2016.
-The line of credit renews annually.
-Borrowings under the line of credit bear interest at the greater of a variable rate or 2.00%.
+As of December 31, 2018, we had no outstanding borrowings against this line of credit and \$5.7 million outstanding borrowings at December 31, 2017.